thaffenden/pkb/README.md

 Open your editor in your notes directory.

 Want to pick a specific file through `pkb` rather than in your editor?
-Use the `--pick` flag to select the specific file then open that for editing.
+Use the `--pick` flag to select the specific file then open it for editing.

 ### `copy`